 Pancakes tend to be an item that are frequently made as part of a Mother’s Day breakfast.
 They are pretty easy to make.
-However, you can make those pancakes a little extra special with this recipe for vanilla cinnamon buttermilk pancakes.
+However, you can make those regular pancakes a little extra special by using this recipe for vanilla cinnamon buttermilk pancakes.

 This recipe elevates your traditional buttermilk pancake by adding in some vanilla and cinnamon.
 I took my favorite fluffy buttermilk pancake recipe.
-Then I added in some cinnamon and vanilla.
+Then, I added in some cinnamon and vanilla.
 Next, I swapped out the oil in the recipe for melted butter.
 Oil works fine, but butter ups the flavor and tenderness.

 I have another recipe I will be sharing tomorrow for Mother’s Day breakfast.
-I also have a plethura of breakfast recipe you can peruse for even more wonderful options to surprise mom with on Mother’s Day.
+I also have a plethora of breakfast recipes you can peruse for even more wonderful options to surprise mom with on Mother’s Day.

 - 2 cups flour

 - 1 tsp baking soda

 - 2 cups buttermilk (more if needed to thin the batter)

 - 1/4 cup melted butter, and cooled slighty

 - In a bowl, add the flour, sugar, baking powder, baking soda, and salt.
 Whisk together to combine.

 - In a different bowl, combine buttermilk, vanilla, ground cinnamon and egg.
 Whisk to combine.
 Drizzle in melted butter while whisking.